Frequently Asked Questions

 Select the desired 2D Model from the "Models" Panel.
 Next, customize the accessories for the Model you've selected by modifying the hair, glasses, outfit, hats, necklace/earrings and facial hair.
 Select the ‘color’ tab to modify skin tone, eye color, hair color & more.
 Note: Not all options are available for all models.

 Yes.
-Drag the character to position it in your Scene, and use the + or – magnifying glass buttons (at top left of the display area) to zoom in and out.
+Drag the avatar to position it in your Scene, and use the + or – magnifying glass buttons (at top left of the display area) to zoom in and out.
 At the bottom left of the display area is a small tab, that opens the positioning panel.
 This allows precise numerical control of both position and scale.

 Audio Questions